-A Wyoming church plant recently asked me to write on the above question.
+A Wyoming church planter recently asked me to write on the above question.
 Here is my response… I hope it encourages you in your own dark moments.

 This is an excellent question that nearly every Christian asks multiple times throughout life.
 The simple answer to this question is that God is always present with His children (Matt.
 28:20).
 He never leaves us!
 However, there are many times when we do not FEEL the nearness of our Father.
 Why?
 Here are two reasons…